mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

-# Week 05: Designing the database layout
+# Topic 06: Designing the database layout
 <!--
 FUTURE NOTE:
 Implementing the word_ladder game in SQL would be a fantastic assignment!!!